 - What is one area of your life where you need to surrender and let go of your will and your ways?
 What is the circumstance to which you are holding so tightly?
 What is in the center of that clenched fist?
 What do you struggle most to let go of?
 The first step toward the Savior is always surrender.

-Spend time in your group praying in any of the following directions:
+Spend time in prayer, in any of the following directions:

 - Ask the Holy Spirit to show you areas in your life where you need to surrender, give up, and bow down to God’s will and ways.

-- Thank God for how He has been near you (and your group members) in times of uninvited and unavoidable surrender.
+- Thank God for how He has been near you in times of uninvited and unavoidable surrender.

 - Celebrate the beautiful reality that God is on the throne.
 Rejoice that even when we feel desperate, fearful, or uncertain, He is in charge of the universe and all the details of our life.
 When we let go we actually gain something we could never find if we hold on to what we have.